 All members of the class are expected to follow rules of common courtesy in all email messages, discussions, and chats.
 Please be mindful of your comments and responses, and make sure that they are respectful and inclusive to all participants.

-TENTATIVE SCHEDULE
+SCHEDULE

-The following lecture schedule is tentative, but exam dates will not change.
 The following list details the order of topics that will be covered in this course:

 Chapter 1: Science & Measurement

 Chapter 2: Atoms and the Periodic Table